uk000/goto/README.md

 ## <a name="server-listeners"></a>  > Listeners

-The server starts with a single http listener on the bootstrap port (given as a command line arg, defaults to 8080).
-It exposes listener APIs to let you add/manage additional HTTP/TCP listeners.
+The server starts with a startup http listener (on the bootstrap port given as a command line arg `--port`, defaults to 8080).
+Additional ports can be opened via command line (arg `--ports`) as well as via listener APIs.
+When startup arg `--ports` is used to launch `goto` with multiple ports, the first port in the list is treated as bootstrap port, forced to be an HTTP port, and isn't allowed to be managed via listeners APIs.

+The `listeners APIs` let you manage/open/close arbitrary number of HTTP/TCP/GRPC listeners (except the default bootstrap listener).
 The ability to launch and shutdown listeners lets you do some chaos testing.
-All listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener, and any TCP operation can be performed on any active TCP listener.
+All HTTP listener ports respond to the same set of API calls, so any of the HTTP APIs described below as well as runtime traffic proxying can be done via any active HTTP listener.
+Any of the TCP operations described in the TCP section can be performed on any active TCP listener, and any of the GRPC operations can be performed on any GRPC listener.
+The HTTP listeners perform double duty of also acting as GRPC listeners, but listners explicitly configured as `GRPC` act as `GRPC-only` and don't support HTTP operations.
+See `GRPC` section later in this doc for details on GRPC operations supported by `goto`.

 Adding TLS cert and key for a listener using `/cert` and `/key` API will configure the listener for serving HTTPS traffic when it's opened/reopened.
 An already opened listener can be reopened as a TLS listener by configuring TLS certs for it and calling `/reopen`.

 `/listeners` API output includes the default startup port for view, but the default port cannot be mutated by other listener APIs.

+Several configuration APIs (used to configure server features on `goto` instances) support `/port={port}/...` URI prefix to allow use of one listener to configure another listener's HTTP features.
+For example, the API `http://localhost:8081/probes/readiness/set/status=503` that's meant to configure readiness probe for listener on port 8081, can also be invoked via another port as `http://localhost:8080/port=8081/probes/readiness/set/status=503`.
+This allows for configuring another listener that might be closed or otherwise inaccessible when the configuration call is being made.

-#### See TCP Listeners section later for details of TCP features
+#### See TCP and GRPC Listeners section later for details of TCP or GRPC features

 #### APIs
 |METHOD|URI|Description|